versedpro/octobot-tentacles/Trading/Mode/staggered_orders_trading_mode/resources/StaggeredOrdersTradingMode.md

 (-99% to +10000%).

 Profits will be made from price movements within the covered price area.
-It never "sells at a loss", but always at a profit, therefore OctoBot never cancels any orders when using the Staggered Orders Trading Mode.
+It never "sells at a loss", but always at a profit, therefore QuantGuardBot never cancels any orders when using the Staggered Orders Trading Mode.

 [//]: # (To know more, checkout the )